 Andrés Guillo - PhD candidate, Universidad Autónoma de Madrid, Spain

-Marta Vega - MA in English Studies student, Universidad Autónoma de Madrid, Spain
+Marta Vega - MA in English Studies, Universidad Autónoma de Madrid, Spain

-Trevor Westmoreland - PhD candidate, Universidad Autónoma de Madrid, Spain
+Trevor Westmoreland - PhD, Universidad Autónoma de Madrid, Spain